 The Love Letters ministry began unwillingly in September of 2009.
 The night that I miscarried my first child God laid the phrase, the title, "Love Letters to Miscarried Moms" on my heart.
 On one of the darkest nights of my life, God revealed to me that my purpose in the midst of my own tragedy was bigger than myself.

 As the years have passed, I have received many letters of thanks and many letters pleading for comfort and hope.
 For each one, I respond with a letter, a love letter, and I realize that God knew the ministry that this book would become long before the book was ever written.

 Hanging in there?
-At some undistinguished point in the last six years, I have gone from surviving the day to actively searching out its blessings and looking for ways to be a blessing myself.
+At some undistinguished point in the last six years, I went from surviving the day to actively searching out its blessings and striving to be a blessing to others.

 If you or someone you know has had a miscarriage quite recently, I can tell you from experience that the grief is survivable.